iwanfux/simplenews/README.txt

   in the simplenews block or to view the link to the subscription form.
   Links in the simplenews block (to previous issues, previous issues and RSS-feed) are only displayed to users who have "view links in block" privileges.

+- More control over the content of simplenews blocks is possible using the block theming.
+Additional variables are available for custom features:
+    $block['subscribed'] is TRUE if user is subscribed to the newsletter
+    $block['user'] is TRUE if the user is logged in (authenticated)
+    $block['tid'] is the term id number of the newsletter

 ------------
 Collaboration with other modules